KetanGhungralekar/Movie-Booking-System-Microservices/README.md

 ---

-## ✨ Overview
+## Overview

-**MovieTime Backend** is a **fully containerized, microservices-based backend platform** for an online movie ticket booking system.
-It is built using **Spring Boot**, orchestrated using **Kubernetes**, automated via **Jenkins CI/CD**, and monitored through the **ELK Stack**.
+MovieTime Backend is a fully containerized, microservices-based backend platform for an online movie ticket booking system.
+It is built using Spring Boot, orchestrated with Kubernetes, automated through Jenkins CI/CD, and monitored using the ELK Stack.

-This repository contains:
+This repository includes:

-✅ All backend microservices
+- All backend microservices
-✅ Docker & Docker Compose
+- Docker and Docker Compose configurations
-✅ Kubernetes manifests
+- Kubernetes manifests
-✅ Jenkins CI/CD pipelines
+- Jenkins CI/CD pipelines
-✅ RabbitMQ & Redis
+- RabbitMQ and Redis setup
-✅ PostgreSQL databases
+- PostgreSQL databases
-✅ Centralized logging with ELK
+- Centralized logging with ELK

 🚫 Frontend is intentionally excluded.